 - Considering the pressure p to be proportional to the density, find the pressure p at a height h if the pressure on the surface of the earth is po.

 - (C) If p. = 1.03 x 105 N m2, P. = 1.29 kg m-3 and g = 9.8 m 52, at what height will the pressure drop to (1/10) the value at the surface of the earth?

 - What are the values of systolic and diastolic blood pressure of a healthy human being?

-- What are the values of Reynolds number (Ng) for different types of flows?
+- What are the values of the Reynolds number (Ng) for different types of flows?

-- A cylinder is filled with non-viscous liquid of density p, height h, and a hole is made at a height h2 from the bottom of the cylinder?
+- A cylinder is filled with non-viscous liquid of density p, height h, and a hole is made at height h2 from the bottom of the cylinder.
 What is the velocity of the liquid coming out of the hole?

 Mechanical Properties of Fluids: NCERT Solutions

 Here is the PDF for NCERT Solutions of this chapter

 Fluid Dynamics incorporate energy into the study of the mechanical properties of fluids.
 The type of flow in which the velocity of particles crossing a particular point is the same irrespective of time is known as steady flow.
 The path taken by particles is known as the line of flow.